If you have questions about getting pregnant—look no further than this helpful guide.

 This is why knowing when you ovulate is so important.

-4. Use apps + tests to identify your most fertile time.
+4. Use apps and tests to identify your most fertile time.

 If you decide to incorporate fertility apps and tests into your getting pregnant plant, here are a few to try:

-- Fertility monitors (like Clearblue Fertility Monitor).
-Pee on a stick, insert it into the machine and it will tell you when your fertility is low, high and peak.
+- Fertility monitors (like Kegg or Clearblue Fertility Monitor): These trackers can tell you when your fertility is low, high and peak.

 5. Read your body's signs of ovulation.